Category: Great Britain

-RIP Amara Renas and all the other unknown women and men and children who fought on our behalf as well as their own.
+RIP Amara Renas and all the other unknown women and men and children.
 May you haunt our collective memory forever.

 “… this is probably the granddaddy of all product placement movies, far more egregious than even Joan Crawford’s conspicuous scattering of Pepsi bottles in Strait Jacket …”

 “There’s a lot more than just smiles to recommend this one–ts droll English humor, its glimpse at fashions and designs and trends of 1968, the fantastic acting of everyone, including the performance of Bob Newhart, whose movie outings are often forgotten, the sarcastic wit and the satire–it’s a long list and will need a second viewing to get it all.”